 - 1. An application for admission to the education program. - 2.
 Proof of a passing California Basic Education Skills Tests (CBEST), Pre-professional Skills Test (PPST) or Washington Education Skills Test-Basic (WEST-B). - 3.
 Proof of a cumulative GPA of 2.6 - 4.
 A grade of C or better in Ed1O3 (ED 1O2 for Transfers) and ED222 - 5.
 Satisfactory completion of ED 111 requirements - 6.
 Completion and passing score on the Discrimination and the Oregon Educator workshop and quiz. - 7.
 Competence in communication (a grade of C in EN 123 and CO 102) - 8.
+Submission of fingerprints

-Submission of fingerprints mittee will approve the applications, and a letter will be sent to the student indicating that he/she will be allowed to take 300 and 400 level courses.
+Upon satisfactory completion of the above requirements, the Corban Education Committee will approve the applications, and a letter will be sent to the student indicating that he/she will be allowed to take 300 and 400 level courses.